 By Pastor and Mrs. Tito

 The sudden demise of Mr. John Stanley is the most shocking news.
-He was a great friend of ours and a great sympathizer of the suffering and the underprivileged.
+He was a great friend of us and a great sympathiser of the suffering and the underprivileged.
 His demise is a great loss.
-At this time of great sorrow, we pray for his mother and all the relatives.
+At this time of great sorrow we pray for his mother and all the relatives.
 May God comfort them all.

 By G S Robert Clive